alyssaong1/VoIPBot/README.md

 If you're not clear on how SIP works, please have a read of [this link](https://www.voipmechanic.com/sip-basics.htm).

-Here's a video of the end result: [video]().
-It works with any SIP client - so if you happen to have a device that can take calls using SIP, then you'll be able to do this as well.
+#### Here's a video of the end result: [video]().

+It works with any SIP client - so if you happen to have a VoIP capable device using SIP, then you'll be able to do this as well.

 Here are the steps required:
 - **Set up an SIP server.** I set up [Brekeke](http://wiki.brekeke.com/wiki/Brekeke-SIP-Server-v3-Quickstart) (free 60 day trial) in a Windows VM.
 However, there are always open source solutions that you can explore, such as [OverSIP](http://oversip.net/).